mach3-software/MaCh3Tutorial/README.md

       MCMC: 0.2
     Type: Norm
 ```
-If you want to read more about implementation please go [here](https://github.com/mach3-software/MaCh3/wiki/02.-Implementation-of-Systematic)
+If you want to read more about the specifics of implementating systematics in the configs, please see [here](https://github.com/mach3-software/MaCh3/wiki/02.-Implementation-of-Systematic)

-As first step let's modify `Error: 0.11` to `Error: 2.0`, this should significantly modify error which should be noticeable in MCMC.
+As a first step let's modify `Error: 0.11` to `Error: 2.0`.
+This significantly changes the prior uncertainty on the `Norm_Param_0` parameter.
+Such a change should be very noticeable in the MCMC posterior.

-Lastly we need to modify name of output file.
-This is governed by manager class (read more [here](https://github.com/mach3-software/MaCh3/wiki/01.-Manager-and-config-handling)) modify `OutputFile: "Test.root"` in `TutorialConfigs/FitterConfig.yaml` to for example
+Let's also modify the output file name so we don't overwrite our previous outputs.
+This is governed by the manager class (read more [here](https://github.com/mach3-software/MaCh3/wiki/01.-Manager-and-config-handling)).
+You can modify this in the configs by for example changing `OutputFile: "Test.root"` in `TutorialConfigs/FitterConfig.yaml` to `OutputFile: "Test_Modified.root"` (or you could use a parameter override by adding `General:OutputFile:Test_Modified.root` as a command line argument).
-`OutputFile: "Test_Modified.root"`.

-Now let's run MCMC again
+With the modifications, let's run MCMC again:
 ```bash
 ./bin/MCMCTutorial TutorialConfigs/FitterConfig.yaml
 ```
-Congratulations! 🎉
-Next step is to compare both chains.
+Congratulations, you have sucessfully modified the MCMC! 🎉

-### How to Plot Comparisons?
+### How to Compare Chains
-Now that you have two chains you can try comparing them using following.
+Now that you have two chains you can try comparing them using the following:
 ```bash
 ./bin/ProcessMCMC bin/TutorialDiagConfig.yaml Test.root Default_Chain Test_Modified.root Modified_Chain
 ```
-This will produce pdf file with overlayed posteriors.
+This will produce a pdf with plots showing overlayed posteriors from both chains.
 Most should be similarly except modified parameter.

-### More Advanced Systematic Development
+### Holding Parameters Fixed
-Sometimes you may want to fix parameter, for example if it causing problem to the fitter or you want to run fit with and without parameters to compare results.
-To fix parameter just pass name in the `TutorialConfigs/CovObjs/FitterConfig.yaml`
+Sometimes you may want to fix a parameter to some nominal value to stop it from moving during the MCMC.
+For example, if a parameter is causing some problem to the fitter, or you want to compare what happens with and without some new parameter, this option would be very useful to you.
+To fix a parameter, just pass the parameter's name to the `TutorialConfigs/CovObjs/FitterConfig.yaml`:
 ```yaml
 General:
   Systematics:
     XsecFix: [ "Norm_Param_0" ]
 ```
+If you were to run a new MCMC with this configuration, you should see that `Norm_Param_0` does not move from its nominal position during the chain.

 ## How to Develop New Samples
 First we gonna investigate how to modify sample, let's take a look at `TutorialConfigs/Samples/SampleHandler_Tutorial.yaml`.
 Each sample has set of cuts right now we only introduce cut on `TrueNeutrinoEnergy`.